Margarita-Harutyunyan/cpu-simulator/README.md

 You can use these registers to store intermediate results, operands, or any other data required during the execution of instructions.
 Usage

-To use the FakeCPU Simulator, follow these steps:
+To use the CPU Simulator, follow these steps:

     Compile all the Java files provided using a Java compiler.
 You can use the following command: